polent/b/content/blog/MCPServerInDesignSystemWorkflows/MCPServerInDesignSystemWorkflows.md

 ## Why It Matters

 For Design System teams, context switching is the biggest productivity loss.
-With MCP-based workflows, you stay inside one environment — the model fetches context from Jira, design, and documentation servers automatically.
+With MCP-based workflows, you stay inside one environment.
+The model fetches context from Jira, design, and documentation servers automatically.

 The result: fewer errors, faster delivery, and better alignment between designers and engineers.